GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check if proper safety measures are taken in the design.***
 * What are the contributors (SW and HW items contributing to a critical function) to a critical function?
 * What are the encryption means used for an exchange?
-* What are the external physical entities the system interacts with in the respective context?
 * What are the failure modes of a system function?
 * What are the hazards of a system function in an identified situation (context + scenario)?
 * What are the inputs to a critical function?